jajimesa/AmpEmulatorModel/README.md

 #### Preparing the `dataset`
 The model only requires approximately 3 minutes of audio to achieve high-fidelity results.
 The dataset consists of two files, `input.wav` and `output.wav`, both of the same duration.
 The first is a clean recording of your guitar, and the second is the same recording processed through the amplifier or pedal you want to emulate.

-- Record approximately 3 minutes of audio in .wav format of your electric guitar through a clean channel, using as many techniques as possible and exploring the full tonal range of the guitar.
+- Record approximately 3 minutes of audio in `.wav` format of your electric guitar through a clean channel, using as many techniques as possible and exploring the full tonal range of the guitar.
 For best results, use a single pickup and avoid adjusting the volume or tone knobs.
-Name this file input.wav and save it in model/data.
-If you don’t want to record your own dataset from scratch, you can use the default input.wav file located in model/data.
+Name this file `input.wav` and save it in `model/data`.
+If you don’t want to record your own dataset from scratch, you can use the default `input.wav` file located in `model/data`.

-- Process the input.wav file through the amplifier or pedal you wish to emulate, and save it in .wav format as output.wav.
+- Process the `input.wav` file through the amplifier or pedal you wish to emulate, and save it in `.wav` format as output.wav.
 If modeling a real device, it is recommended to connect the output of your computer’s audio interface to the amplifier or pedal, and capture its output through the interface’s input.
-Then, play the input.wav file and record the result.
+Then, play the `input.wav` file and record the result.

 <img src="data-config.png" width="334" height="448">

-> The WAV files used in the dataset must meet the following specifications:
+> The `.wav` files used in the dataset must meet the following specifications:
 > - **Format**: WAV.
 > - **Sample Rate**: 44.1 kHz.
 > - **Bit Depth**: 32-bit FP (floating point).
 > - **Channels**: Mono.
 > - **Duration**: Approximately 3 minutes.
 >
-> Ensure that your WAV files meet these specifications to guarantee compatibility with the emulation model.
+> Ensure that your `.wav` files meet these specifications to guarantee compatibility with the emulation model.
 The image shows how to achieve this configuration using the DAW [Reaper](https://www.reaper.fm/).

 #### Training the `model.ckpt`
 Run the `model/train.py` script: